stanac/LiteApi/README.md

 ## MVC-style inspired .NET Core WEB API with JSON only support

-LiteApi is .net core framework inspired by MVC-style Controller/Action principles.
+LiteApi is .net core middleware inspired by MVC-style Controller/Action principles.
 It's still in alpha and currently initial tests are showing that it can handle about 50% more requests per second than MVC6 (asp.net core).